eallion/memos.top/README_en.md

     name: 'Official Demo',  // You can customize the displayed full name, that is not related to memos.
     language: 'en', // `en` `zh-CN` etc. Used by Relative Time.
     APIVersion: 'new', // `new` or `legacy`, Memos API Version, <`v0.22.0`: `legacy`, >=`v0.22.0`: `new`.
+    total: true, // Display total memos.
+No interface is displayed in the new version.
+    doubanAPI: '', // Fill a API to render douban subject. `null` to disable.
+API self-hosted: https://github.com/eallion/douban-api-rs
   }
 </script>
 ```